lucien95/Terraform-test-project/README.md

 # Terraform-test-project
-#Testing basic knowledge of deploying resources with terraform.
+#Testing basic knowledge of deploying resources with terraform..